warp-records/carmine/README.md

 # carmine
-A web color themeing tool
+A web color themeing tool.

 ## Description
 Carmine is a smart web themeing javascript module.